 The state agencies responsible for human safety and transportation (ITD) and the protection, preservation and perpetuation of wildlife (IDFG) are working together to reduce WVCs and protect and improve connectivity for wildlife in an unprecedented relationship, directed by a Cooperative Agreement (Smith 2017).
 This agreement guides the initial efforts of these sister agencies towards improving US 20 by increasing driver safety and maintaining and enhancing wildlife connectivity on the US 20 Corridor through Island Park, beginning with the Targhee Pass project.
-The Targhee Pass project aims to conserve and improve connection to critical habitat, ensuring safe movement routes for wildlife and safe driving for US 20 drivers.
+The Targhee Pass project purpose and need intends to provide safe movement routes for wildlife and safe driving for US 20 drivers.
 The efforts on Targhee Pass and the US 20 Corridor will serve as a model for how the agencies’ missions can build both Idaho’s transportation system and sustainable management of Idaho’s wildlife.
 Best management practices—including the refinement of the agencies efficiently and effectively working in tandem, identifying wildlife needs along roads, creating recommendations that will improve wildlife connectivity and building highway design elements for wildlife—will be developed and documented during this project and applied to other projects in Idaho and adjacent states.
 Successes and lessons learned will be shared at local community events and state and national conferences and meetings, providing ideas and guidelines for other agencies and groups interested in improving roads for wildlife.

 In support of this project, the Federal Highway Administration has committed $22,200,000, reserving approximately 10% of these monies to build highway design elements that will reduce WVCs and vastly improve connectivity for wildlife (see the project’s Purpose and Need statement).
 IDFG is committed to provide expertise in wildlife ecology for the project, including information about the current effects of US 20 and proposed road improvements involving: 1) increasing the highway shoulder width to eight feet, 2) resurfacing and stabilizing the road, 3) building a climbing lane and turn lanes, and 4) straightening a curve to improve sight distance.

-The Targhee Pass project is currently in scoping process as part of the Environmental Assessment.
+The Targhee Pass project is currently in NEPA scoping and Environmental Assessment process.
 A complete analysis of the effects and alternatives of the project will be completed in summer 2018 and a final alternative for the project will presented at that time.
+Hence, this proposal is pre-decisional and this grant application is made in the context of the on-going NEPA process of the Targhee Pass project.
 Engineering and construction on the project will start in 2021.
 Recommendations of an independent contractor (Cramer 2016) and IDFG professional staff have identified installation of three wildlife overpasses, four miles of wildlife fence and accompanying access gates, cattle guards and fence end treatments and culvert replacements to provide for wildlife connectivity (Fig. 1).
-If implemented, the overpass crossing structures will provide safe passage for moose, elk, deer, pronghorn, black bears, grizzly bears and wolverine as well as many other species.
+If implemented, overpass crossing structures will provide safe passage for moose, elk, deer, pronghorn, black bears, grizzly bears and wolverine as well as many other species.
 Culvert improvements will allow passage for YCT to stream reaches on Howard Creek that the fish cannot currently access.